-As a default, access to the scripting engine is not available.
+As a default, the scripting engine is not available.
 This is to protect from potential issues with the database.
 This is also governed by Jim2 Security.

-Note: The Scripting Engine is not accessible for Jim2.Cloud customers.
+Note: The Scripting Engine is not accessible for Jim2.Cloud customers at any time.

 All reports in Jim2 are linked to their relevant script.
 For example, the sequence of events that occurs when the Statement report is run within Jim2 is: